 Men still like cars more, women still like dresses more.

 Blue section in toy stores means boy, pink, girl.

 She sells seashells by the seashore.
 Why will I buy her seashells when I can pick them myself?

 If you’re offering snow gear, will you target residents of Gaza?
 Exactly.
 No.

 Indonesians love scooters.
 It’s a great place to sell helmets.

 China has more men than women as an effect of their one-child-policy in the last decade.
-Sex dolls, dating services, porn, and related industries have exploited the gaps.
+Sex dolls, dating services, adult entertainment, and related industries have exploited the gaps.